levi-kohler/mr-robogers-neighborhood/README.md

 This application takes a number from the user and returns a range of numbers from 0 to the inputed number, with 3 exceptions:

-Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
+Numbers that contain a 1: all digits are replaced with "Beep!"

-Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
+Numbers that contain a 2: all digits are replaced with "Boop!"

-Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"
+Numbers that contain a 3: all digits are replaced with "Won't you be my neighbor?"

+These exceptions are written from least to most important.
+The first exception applies unless the second exception does, and the same with the second and third.

 ## Specs